Heydar Aliyev: Oil strategy

-Death and successor
+Illness, succession and death

 Aliyev's health began to fail in 1999 when he had a major heart bypass operation in the United States at the Cleveland Clinic.
 He later had prostate surgery and a hernia operation.
 He collapsed while giving a speech on live television in April 2003.
-On 6 August, Aliyev returned to the US for treatment of congestive heart failure and kidney problems.
-He stood down from the presidency at the start of October 2003 and appointed his son Ilham as his party's sole presidential candidate.
-On 12 December 2003, President Aliyev died at the Cleveland Clinic.
+On 6 August, Aliyev permanently returned to the US for treatment of congestive heart failure and kidney problems.

+Less than two weeks before the 2003 Azerbaijani presidential election, he withdrew his candidacy and appointed his son Ilham as his party's presidential candidate.
+Ilham won the election, which was widely considered to have been fraudulent.
+International observers criticized the contest as falling well below expected standards.

+Aliyev died at the Cleveland Clinic on 12 December 2003, over a month after his term ended.
 He was given a large state funeral and buried at the Alley of Honor cemetery in Baku.

-Heydar Aliyev's son Ilham Aliyev won a presidential election on 15 October 2003 widely considered to have been fraudulent.
-International observers criticized the contest as falling well below expected standards.

 Honours

 Throughout his life, Aliyev was awarded a number of state orders and medals, international awards, and elected honourable doctor of universities in many countries.
 Awards he has received include the Order of Lenin five times, the Order of the Red Star once, and Hero of the Socialist Labor twice.
 On 27 March 1997 in Kyiv, Ukraine, Aliyev received Ukraine's highest award, the Yaroslav Mudry Order, and on 13 April 1999, Turkey's highest honour, the Atatürk International Peace Prize.
 On 3 April 2003, he was elected a professor and authorized member of the Academy of Safety of the Russian Federation, and was subsequently awarded the Premium of Yuri Andropov.
 On 10 May 2003, he was decorated with the Order of St. Andrew the Apostle the First-Called—Russia's supreme award.
 A statue of Aliyev has been unveiled in a Tašmajdan Park in Belgrade; its renovation was aided by 2 million euros ($2.9 million) from the Azerbaijani government.
 In August 2012 a statue of Aliyev which had been gifted to Mexico by the Azerbaijani embassy was installed in a park in Mexico City but was removed the following January after proving controversial.
+On 10 April 2023, Heydar Aliyev Street was opened in the center of Astana, the Presidents of Kazakhstan and Azerbaijan took part in the opening ceremony.